Javastro/jsofa/README.md

 This is a java translation of the official IAU SOFA library.

-For more information see <http://javastro.github.io/jsofa/>
+For more information see <https://javastro.github.io/jsofa/>

+If you want a version that will run in your browser try <https://github.com/tsastro/tsofa>